 Stolen data and credentials pass through the dark web, like those stolen if you get hacked.
 This is why many businesses today turn to dark web monitoring through managed security services.
 It provides an added layer of cybersecurity for increased awareness and protection for your business.

 IT professionals know they must be constantly vigilant in an ever-changing landscape.
+Businesses and employees must too.
 For more on cybersecurity best practices, especially for a remote workforce, check out our article, “Cybersecurity best practices for a remote workforce to protect your business.”